-The Skyline Drive in Virginia, runs 105 miles north and south along the crest of the Blue Ridge Mountains in Shenandoah National Park.
+The Skyline Drive Virginia runs 105 miles north and south along the crest of the Blue Ridge Mountains in Shenandoah National Park.
 The drive offers incredible views of the Blue Ridge Mountains of Virginia and the Shenandoah Valley.

 The drive begins at Milepost 0 in Front Royal, Virginia and ends at Milepost 105 near the end of the Shenandoah National Park.
 At MP105, Skyline drive meets the Northern most portion of the Blue Ridge Parkway at Rockfish Gap.

-Big Meadows, the largest developed area on Skyline Drive is located about halfway, at Milepost 51.
+Big Meadows, the largest developed area on Skyline Drive, is about halfway at Milepost 51.

 Skyline Drive History

-President Hoover, who owned a summer home in the area, initiated the construction of the road.
+President Hoover, who owned a summer home in the area, started the construction of the road.
 Groundbreaking for the effort started in 1931.
-The road was completed in sections, with the final section in 1939.
+The road was completed in sections, with the last section being finished in 1939.
 As with many mountain projects, the Civilian Conservation Corps was significantly involved with the road's construction.

 Access Points for Skyline Drive

-There are 4 access points for Skyline Drive:
+There are 4 access points for Skyline Drive Virginia:

 - Near Rt.
 66 and 340 Front Royal Entrance Station (Milepost 0)